jstoppa/jstoppa.com/content/posts/how-to-run-openclaw-securely-in-docker-with-persistent-storage/post.md

 This is where portability becomes critical.
 Context should not be tied to one device or one environment.
 It should be something you can move, copy and run elsewhere without friction.

-By running OpenClaw in Docker with all data stored in a single folder, the agent becomes portable by design.
+The solution that worked pretty well for me was running OpenClaw in Docker with all data stored in a single folder with an external volume then all data .
 I can move the entire setup to another machine in minutes.
 Copy the folder, run Docker and the agent starts with the same context, memory, and configuration as before.

 This is not just about backup.
 It is about not being tied to a single piece of hardware.
 I want to be able to run my AI agent wherever I need it, whether that is my laptop, a desktop machine, or a VPS, without losing context or starting again.